 As the COVID-19 pandemic continues, every business sector in the country is affected.
 This is an unprecedented era, and like everything else, the Saddlebred industry is taking a hit – at a time when everyone should be gearing up for show season.
 The early spring shows are the place for new teams to debut, junior horses to show off how they’ve grown since their three-year-old season, and seasoned veterans to shake off the winter dust and get back in show shape.
-Normally, March is an important time for anyone who answers the gate call, but this year is going to be different.
+Normally, these are important times for anyone who answers the gate call, but this year is going to be different.

 Cities and states are becoming more cautious about large gatherings, including horse shows.
-As of Friday, March 13, at least eight show industry events all over the country have been shut down or closed to the public.
+As of Wednesday, April 1, 27 industry events all over the country have been shut down or closed to the public.
 There’s no telling how many more will need to be canceled to keep everyone safe.
 This is hard for all involved.
 Exhibitors might be disappointed at not getting to make their season debut, but trainers, instructors and barn staff face potential income cuts, and Saddlebred state and regional associations could be struggling to handle things like entry fee returns.
 What can the average exhibitor do?
 How can we plan for show season during a time when we are told to #CancelEverything?
 Is it even safe to go to the barn anymore?
-There are no easy answers, but some in the industry are coming up with unique ideas on how to stay involved with and support the industry during these turbulent times.
+There are no easy answers, but some individuals are coming up with unique ideas on how to stay involved with and support the industry during these turbulent times.

-Led by Danielle Dubay De Navarro and Karly Morgan, Misfit Toys Horse Rescue has started a virtual horse show with over 75 different classes for horses and 15 classes for dogs.
+A few of those individuals are Danielle Dubay De Navarro and Karly Morgan of Misfit Toys Horse Rescue who have started a virtual horse show with over 75 different classes for horses and 15 classes for dogs.
 The team hopes to run the show every month until in-person showing becomes possible again.

 “It’s a complete dog and pony show, and I’d like to get other rescues involved, too,” Danielle said.
 “It’s not so much about the money.
 We’re doing this so everyone has a chance to show.”